eFactoryPro Wiki

 2. Click on Scheduling.

-3. Find the task number that you wish to view.
+3. Find the task number line that you wish to view.

-4. If you want to see the existing part needs on the Task, click on the Task ID to load the bottom panel.
+5. If you want to see the existing part needs on the Task, click on the PARTS tab.

-6. You can see that the top row has staged parts, as it has the circle with three dots at the end of the line.
+6. In this tab users will see any parts associated to the task (staged parts and part needs).
+You can see that the top row has staged parts, as it has the circle with three dots at the end of the line.
 Options include: Convert to Part Need, Edit Staged Part or Cancel Staged Part.

 • A staged part is not an allocated part need until you convert it to a part need.